Talking to Your Specialist About Dysport® Treatment

 *Ask your doctor if you’re not sure if your medicine is one that is listed above.
 Know the medicines you take.
 Keep a list of your medicines with you to show your doctor and pharmacist each time you get a new medicine.

-Download the Dysport Doctor Discussion Guide now so you and your healthcare provider can determine if Dysport is right for you.
+Download the Dysport Specialist Discussion Guide now so you and your healthcare provider can determine if Dysport is right for you.

-Ask your doctor if prescription Dysport is right for you.
+Ask your specialist if prescription Dysport is right for you.

 Dysport may not be right for you if: you have surgical changes to your face, very weak muscles in the treatment area, your face looks very different from side to side, the injection site is inflamed, you have droopy eyelids or sagging eyelid folds, deep facial scars, thick oily skin, or if your wrinkles can’t be smoothed by spreading them apart.See below for Dysport Important Safety Information and Medication Guide.